Biographical Sketch of Alan

 Association of Volcanism and Chemistry of the Earth's Interior (IAVCEI).

-I am Past-President of the Atmospheric Sciences Section of AGU and
+I was President of the Atmospheric Sciences Section of AGU and

 was Chair of the